cvergne/vscode-php-getters-setters/README.md

 * `phpGettersSetters.spacesAfterParamVar`: Number of spaces to insert after the variable name in the @param tag line.
 Default: 2
 * `phpGettersSetters.spacesAfterReturn`: Number of spaces to insert after the @return tag.
 Default: 2
 * `phpGettersSetters.redirect`: Redirect editor to generated functions after generating them?
 Default: true
+* `phpGettersSetters.phpcsCompliant`: Use phpcs conventions (snake case names, opening braces in the same line of methods declarations, etc)?
+Default: false
 * `phpGettersSetters.templatesDir`: Folder where custom templates are stored
 * `phpGettersSetters.getterTemplate`: File to use as template for getters.
 Default: getter.js
 * `phpGettersSetters.setterTemplate`: File to use as template for setters.
 Default :setter.js